msyamkumar/cs220-s21-projects/p6/README.md

 ### #Q18: What percentage of rooms whose name contains the word "sweet" also contain the word "home" in its name? (case insensitive)

 Your answer should be a float value rounded off to 3 decimal places.
 You are expected to write a function that utilizes your solution for #Q4.
-Note: You do not have to disregard duplicates, like you did in #Q4.
+Note: You do not have to disregard duplicates.

 Hint: Denominator is the number of rooms with 'sweet' in their name.
 Numerator is the number of rooms that have both 'sweet' and 'home' in their name.